16 Dogs That Don’t Shed: Non Shedding Dogs

 Short Fur Means Less Shedding

-The most indicative characteristics of a shed-free canine is the length of its fur.
+The most indicative characteristic of a shed-free canine is the length of its fur.
 You can tell that a dog with short fur will most likely not have a shedding problem: The Shar Pei, Rhodesian Ridgeback, Vizsla, and Chihuahua shed such a small amount because their fur is very short; this also applies to Mastiffs, Pit Bulls, Doberman Pinschers, Boxers, Greyhounds, and more.

 This wrinkly pup is described as “fascinating but challenging.”
 A tried and true loyal dog that expresses aloofness to fear around strangers and other dogs.
 The American Kennel Club says, “Shar-Pei are serene dogs, but they will meet a perceived threat with tenacity and vigor.
 Early training and socialization are essential—a dominant adult Shar-Pei without them is a serious problem waiting to happen.”
 Great guard dogs.